OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/what-is-drupal.md

 ## Summary

-Drupal is an open-source content management system with a robust set of tools for data modelling and customizing the experience of content authors and editors.
+Drupal is an open-source content management system with a robust set of tools for data modeling and customizing the experience of content authors and editors.
 It also provides a robust web services API that allows it to operate as the backend content repository for any number of front-end clients.
 It's also super easy to integrate with Gatsby.

 In this tutorial we will:

-- Learn about what Drupal is, and why it's a good choice as a CMS backend for you Gatbsy application
+- Learn about what Drupal is, and why it's a good choice as a CMS backend for your Gatbsy application

-By the end of this tutorial you should have a better understanding of what Drupal is, and what it's use-cases are.
+By the end of this tutorial you should have a better understanding of what Drupal is, and what its use-cases are.

 ## Goal